steineggerlab/petasearch/README.md

 ### Create Petasearch databases

 To achieve space efficiency, `srasearch` will store the target databases in a specific highly-compressed format.
-You can use `convert2sradb` to convert a FASTA/FASTQ file or a MMseqs database into a srasearch database.
+You can use `convert2sradb` to convert a FASTA/FASTQ file or a MMseqs2 database into a srasearch database.

 Example usage: